tensorchiefs/dl_course/docs/index.md

         <ul>

 	<li>
-	<a href="https://www.youtube.com/watch?v=ZlyqNiPFu2s">The ladder network presented by its inverntor</a>
+	<a href="https://www.youtube.com/watch?v=ZlyqNiPFu2s">The ladder network presented by its inverntor H. Valpola</a>
 	</li>

         </ul>